Core Terms & Field Signals

 A Protective Pause is a temporary slowing or stopping of movement to protect the field.

-It may be needed when value, responsibility, Lumen, access, claims, projects or agreements begin to move without enough clarity or carrying capacity.
+It may be needed when value, responsibility, Lumen, access, claims, projects or agreements begin to move without enough clarity, Field Trust or Carrying Capacity.

 A Protective Pause is not the same as punishment.